the-nexim/nanolib/README.md

 # ECMAScript Nano Libs

 This repository contains numerous small utility packages.
-These packages serve various useful purposes and are written in nano ESModule without any dependencies.
+These packages serve various useful purposes and are written in nano ESModule.

+## List of packages

 Here is a brief overview of the included libraries: